applefi87/Youtube-Splicer/README.md

 1. **Add a clip** – Paste a YouTube URL.
 The app extracts the video ID and shows a thumbnail preview.
 2. **Set the range** – Enter the start and end times in seconds for the portion you want to include.
 3. **Arrange clips** – Add as many segments as you like.
-Drag the buttons to reorder or remove items from the list.
-Press **Save** to store the current playlist.
+Each entry shows editable ID, start and end fields.
+Drag the icon to reorder or remove items.
+Use **Save** (above the share box) to store your playlist locally.
 4. **Player at the top** – The page always displays a player area above the list.
 It stays empty until you add the first clip.
-5. **Play** – Press play to watch the combined result directly in the page.
-The progress bar shows dark lines for each clip and a red dot for the current time.
-Dragging the dot displays a timestamp and preview image.
+5. **Play** – Press play to watch the combined result.
+Dragging the progress handle pauses playback; press **Play** again to continue from that spot.
+The bar displays clip boundaries, a red dot and a thumbnail preview while seeking.
-6. **Share** – There's a readonly input with a copy button that generates a link encoding your clips so others can open the same splice.
+6. **Share** – Below the **Save** button is a readonly input with a copy button that encodes your clips into the URL.
 A short‑link option can be added later.

 This project is built with Vite, Vue 3 and Tailwind CSS.
 Clips are stored in an array using the format: